Resolutions of ideals of six fat points in P^2: Background

-\Prf First say the points are distinct.
-If more than three points are on a line, then the points are contained in a conic, and the result follows by Theorem 3.1.2 of \cite{refFreeRes}.
+{\em Proof}.
+If more than three points are on a line, then the six points are contained in a conic, and the result follows by Theorem 3.1.2 of \cite{refFreeRes}.
 If at most three points lie on a line, then, since there are at most six points and they are distinct, $-K_X$ is nef.
-So now we consider any 6 essentially distinct points, but we assume $-K_X$ is nef.
+So now we may assume $-K_X$ is nef.